manan025/manan025-langgraph-mat496/README.md

 Tweaks and learnings:
 - Explored advanced message handling techniques in LangGraph using `MessagesState` for managing conversations
 - Learned the difference between filtering (selecting specific messages) and trimming (token-based message truncation)
-- Modified all code to work with Claude (Anthropic) instead of OpenAI - updated to use `ChatAnthropic` with claude-haiku-4-5 model
+- Modified all code to work with Claude
 - Added comparison example demonstrating practical differences between filtering and trimming approaches
 - Learned how to manage long-running conversations efficiently to reduce token usage and latency